williamsbdev/williamsbdev.github.io/README.md

     jekyll serve

-Please visit the [jekyll](http://jekyllrb.com/) site for more information about how it works.
+Please visit [jekyll](http://jekyllrb.com/) for more information about how it works.